 How to Change Nissan Car Battery | DIY Guide

 In this guide, you will find step-by-step instructions with pictures and video clips on how to change the battery on a Nissan vehicle.
-Replacing the battery on a Nissan is easy and can be completed in less than 30 minutes.
+Replacing the battery on a Nissan is an easy task that can be completed in less than 30 minutes.

 These instructions will help you replace the battery on your Nissan Sentra, Altima, Maxima, Rogue, Cube, Frontier, Murano, Pathfinder, Tiran, Kicks.

 What you will need

 This is a list of tools and parts you will need to change the battery on most Nissan vehicles.

 - Battery Group 24F or 35